mmuratarat/mmuratarat.github.io/_pages/faq.md

 * It is also important when features are measured in different units, e.g. feature A is measured in inches, feature B is measured in feet, and feature C is measured in dollars, that they are scaled in a way that they are weighted and/or represented equally.
      In some cases, efficacy will not change but perceived feature importance might change, e.g., coefficients in a linear regression.
 * Scaling your data typically does not change the performance or feature importance for tree-based models which are not distance based models, since the split points will simply shift to compensate for the scaled data.

+Note that when you standardize all your variables, the intercept will be zero.

 #### What are the types of feature selection methods?